mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]compressor**

-    Use compressor, it reduces overall volume when sound is overdriven.
+    Enable audio compressor.
+It temporarily reduces the overall volume when the audio output is overdriven.

     The default is ON (**-compressor**).